iagon-qa/Dev-Compute-Node/README.md

 #### port forwarding

 Enable port forwarding for the compute node binary on a static ip.
-These ports are to be provided during registration process and should be accessible from the internet.
+The port 443 should be accessible from the internet.

 ## Usage